THE BLACK FRIDAY BEAST: How to Deal

 Cards Against Humanity

 Cards Against Humanity is no stranger to the beast that is Black Friday.
 In 2016, they created a massive buzz by raising $100,000 to dig a hole.
 During Black Friday in 2015, you couldn’t do anything on their website but put in your credit card information and spend $5…on nothing.
 They made over $71k.
-Each of these “campaigns” were done to protest the Black Friday madness.
+Each of these “campaigns” was done to protest the Black Friday madness.

 In 2017, they started a “Cards Against Humanity Saves America” promotion.
 During this “promotion,” consumers paid $15 to get six surprises throughout the month of December.
 The prizes were not about consumerism.
 Instead, Cards Against Humanity used the money they raised to make political statements, launch a podcast, and send people a few stickers and cards.